neptune-ai/neptune-fetcher/README-neptune-query.md

 # Neptune Query API

-The `neptune_query` package is a read-only API for fetching metadata logged with the [Neptune Python client][neptune-client-scale].
+The `neptune_query` package is a read-only API for fetching metadata tracked with the [Neptune logging client][neptune-client-scale].

 With the Query API, you can: